-London, 12 September: As the Britain’s electricity system becomes increasingly reliant on interconnection with European nations, a new report published by the Global Warming Policy Foundation warns about the growing risks to the UK’s energy security and security of supply.
+London, 12 September: As Britain’s electricity system becomes increasingly reliant on interconnection with European nations, a new report published by the Global Warming Policy Foundation warns about the growing risks to the UK’s energy security and security of supply.

 Interconnectors are seen as key to managing periods of low wind output in an electricity system increasingly dependent on intermittent renewables.
 But what if the markets at the other end of those interconnectors are also experiencing Dunkelflaute conditions of low wind?